nathanph/grocery/README.md

 - Convienence

 Capitalize on convience by focusing on product prediction and suggestion.
-Use big data analysis to suggest products and offer relevant sales at optimal times.
 - Pandora of groceries

+Drive sales using big data analysis to suggest products and offer relevant sales at optimal times.

 ## Implementation
 - Collaborative filtering